ElsitaK/Titanic_kNN/README.md

 This demonstration code was created as part of a presentation on the kNN algorithm for the ML presentation group at the Recurse Center.
 Slides here: <https://docs.google.com/presentation/d/1ShwB97-faps3C5_OIx3ZHHfO2_er1Vj6U63rKghz1xE/edit?usp=sharing>

+I analyze the data through training and validation for purpose of example.
+I do not make a prediction on the testing dataset here.

 Brief Exploration of Training and Testing datasets
 --------------------------------------------------